About Training Packages

 IRC Skills Forecast & Proposed Schedule of Work is developed by IRCS and SSO

-2) Based on this analysis of skills needs, Skills Impact works with each IRC to develop a four year work plan for the development and review of relevant skills standards and qualifications.
+2) Based on this analysis of skills needs, Skills Impact works with each IRC to develop an IRC Skills Forecast & Proposed Schedule of Work for the development and review of relevant units of competency, skill sets and qualifications.

 3) The IRC Skills Forecast & Proposed Schedule of Work is then submitted to the Australian Industry Skills Committee (AISC), following sign off by the relevant IRC.

 AISC determine the National Schedule

-4) The AISC will assess relative priority across IRC work plans, taking account of risk, regulatory need, strategic, industry and government priorities, economic impact, current levels of VET activity, and available budget to determine the National Schedule.
+4) The AISC will assess relative priority across IRC Skills Forecasts & Proposed Schedules of Work, taking account of risk, regulatory need, strategic, industry and government priorities, economic impact, current levels of VET activity, and available budget to determine the National Schedule.

 Case for Change is developed for prioritised projects

-5) Each year, based on the National Schedule, Skills Impact will receive direction from AISC about what areas it needs to develop business cases for.
-The development of business cases, including scoping the research and analysis, industry engagement and writing, is carried out under the direction of the relevant IRC.
+5) Each year, based on the National Schedule, Skills Impact will receive direction from AISC about what areas it needs to develop a Case for Change.
+The development of Cases for Change, including scoping the research and analysis, industry engagement and writing, is carried out under the direction of the relevant IRC.

 Cases for Change are submitted to the AISC for approval

-6) At the completion of the work, the SSO will present the IRC approved business case to the AISC for consideration.
+6) At the completion of the work, the SSO will present the IRC approved Cases for Change to the AISC for consideration.

-7) The AISC will consider business cases for training product development.
-Approved business cases will form the basis of a work order for training package development work.
-The work order may include additional requirements, or a smaller scope of work than was proposed in the business case.
+7) The AISC will consider Cases for Change for training product development.
+Approved Cases for Change will form the basis of a work order for training package development work.
+The work order may include additional requirements, or a smaller scope of work than was proposed in the Case for Change.